Online Courses

 Touch is not quite as simple as just putting your hands on and feeling.
 Touch is a complex relationship between the physical sensation and the cognitive interpretation of that touch sensation.

 And this is where an appreciation of philosophy can help.
 Socrates said that the principle job of philosophy was to ‘know oneself’ a little better.
-Knowledge of ourselves not only improves palpation but consequently affect the treatments and interventions we give.
-During the webinar we shall investigate how our own expectations and biases can affect our capacity to palpate and treat our clients.
-Together we build your palpatory confidence as we embrace the certainty of uncertainty in clinical practise.
+Knowledge of ourselves not only improves palpation but also affects the treatments and interventions we give.
+During the video we shall investigate how our own expectations and biases can affect our capacity to palpate and treat our clients.
+Together, we build your palpatory confidence as we embrace the certainty of uncertainty in clinical practice.

 Move to Integrate